Incident Response Reminders from a Mouse

 Fast forward a few hours, and the attacker (mouse) was lured into the honeypot (trap).
 The picture atop this post is the actual mouse in the actual trap.
 Attribution at its finest.

 The mouse was later released, unharmed, several miles away in a wooded area, where it would be better suited.

 In order to return my house to a state of normal business operations, work needed to be done.
 The food had to be replaced, and those impacted by the incident needed to be informed.
 My wife who had been upstairs to this point was briefed.

 “Here at the Sheward house, we take mouse security incredibly seriously, which is why we are saddened to inform you that we recently learned of a compromise involving a mouse.
 Some of your personal food supply was accessed, and therefore you should take steps to protect yourself.
 We’re working with an incident response company on the next steps.”

 I then happened to float the idea that the mouse used similar TTP’s to a North Korean mouse I’d heard about.
 It couldn’t hurt.

-Our primarily detection and containment tools had failed.
-In this case it was our two dogs, who’d simply stared uselessly at the mouse once it jumped out of the box.
-The dogs are absolutely wonderful at generating false positive barks when a neighbor several houses away starts up a leaf blower, but an actual threat, they just derped out.
+Our primary detection and containment tools had failed.
+In this case, it was our two dogs, who’d simply stared uselessly at the mouse once it jumped out of the box.
+The dogs are absolutely wonderful at generating false-positive barks when a neighbor several houses away starts up a leaf blower, but an actual threat, they just derped out.
 I needed to re-evaluate their role and how much faith I placed in them.

 My threat model needs updating.
-My controls and efforts to this point had been focused on tackling what I’d consider the single biggest threat to my environment, a break in by another human being.
-I still consider that to be a risk of course, but it’s worth adjusting my scope to include other types of threat such as mice.
-Often times were guilty of focusing on one risk.
+My controls and efforts to this point had been focused on tackling what I’d consider the single biggest threat to my environment, a break-in by another human being.
+I still consider that to be a risk of course, but it’s worth adjusting my scope to include other types of threats such as mice.
+Often times we're guilty of focusing on one risk.
 I have several preventative controls for human entry, but mouse entry was altogether a different issue.